High BMI and Health Outcomes

 Should You Avoid Plastic Surgery Because of High BMI Risks?

 For Dr. Masri, one of Miami’s top board-certified plastic surgeons, BMI is just one piece of the puzzle.
-He operates on patients with a BMI as high as 45, as long as the person’s healthy.
-As an added layer of security, he does all his surgeries in accredited hospitals with immediate access to emergency equipment and trained staff.
+He operates on men and women with a BMI as high as 45, as long as the person in question is still considered healthy.
+He performs all surgeries in accredited hospitals with immediate access to emergency equipment and trained staff.

 I do not use BMI as a sole criterion in determining one's candidacy for surgery.